phd20/phd20.github.io/content/blog/quick-dungeon-map-prep-obsidian.md

 ![A screenshot of a dungeon map with various markers in ObsidianMD.
 One marker is showing a popup with a description of the room that marker is in.](/images/obsidian-dungeon-map.png)

+*The map and adventure seen in the screenshots of this article are from Trial of the Slime Lord by Jordan Rudd.*

 ## Set Up the Plugin
 If you haven't already, follow the [basic map](/blog/creating-a-basic-interactive-map-in-obsidian/) guide to install and enable the Leaflet plugin.
 You can skip the optimizations and the rest of that guide.